Manhbui1208/manhbui1208.github.io/index.md

 ## Research Interests

 Recently, I've been working on **Privacy-Preserving Deep Learning**, focusing on integrating Homomorphic Encryption (HE) and Secure Multi-party Computation (SMPC) to emerging deep learning models.
-Alongside this, I have a strong interest in fundamental deep learning, particularly on **Reinforcement Learning** and language models from a deeper theoretical perspective.
+Alongside this, I have a strong interest in fundamental deep learning, particularly on **Reinforcement Learning** and **Language Models** from a deeper theoretical perspective.

 ## News